Newsletter of the Third Quarter 2023.

 Sterilizations :

 In Puerto Princesa the city veterinarians continue to castrate the males every Friday.
-We provide tranquilizers, local anesthetics and analgesics.
-In the third trimester they operated on 83 dogs (a total of 874 kg) and 380 cats (a total of 910 kg).
+We provide tranquilizers, local anesthesia and analgesics.
+This year they operated on 155 dogs for a total of 1,702 kg and 380 cats for a total of 910 kg

 Cattery :